 Federal Workplace Safety Standards for Asbestos

-- A permissible exposure limit of 0.1 fibers per cubic centimeter of air is the maximum concentration of asbestos workers can be exposed to on the job.
+- A permissible exposure limit of 0.1 fibers per cubic centimeter of air is the maximum concentration of asbestos allowed on a jobsite.

-- Employers are to assess and monitor the workplace for asbestos and the air to maintain this limit or lower.
+- Employers must assess and monitor the workplace for asbestos to maintain this limit.

-- Workers are supposed to be trained if they will be working with asbestos or in areas that will exceed the permissible exposure limit.
+- Workers must be trained if they work with asbestos or in areas that will exceed the permissible exposure limit.

-- Those areas are to be demarcated and must include signage to warn workers of the increased risk of asbestos exposure.
+- Those areas must be demarcated and include signage to warn of the increased risk of asbestos exposure.

-- Decontaminated and break or lunch areas must be maintained separately from workplace areas with asbestos.
+- Decontaminated break or lunch areas must be maintained separately from workplace areas with asbestos.

-- For certain workers, medical surveillance must be provided to detect early signs of illness caused by asbestos.
+- For some workers, medical surveillance must be provided to detect early signs of illness caused by asbestos.